Parametric evolution, addition of boundstates and generalised Lax hierarchies: Construction of potentials with non-vanishing reflection coefficients

 and eqs.
 (12) and (13) it can be established that

 which may be brought to the form

 We can therefore infer that, if $\det A \ne 0$, then

-({\it i.e.}) $[\psi_l]$ are solutions of the Schroedinger equation in the potential $U_N$ for the energy $-\gamma_l^2$.
+({\it i.e.}) $[\psi_l]$ are solutions of the Schr{\"{o}}dinger equation in the potential $U_N$ for the energy $-\gamma_l^2$.
 Using eqs.
-(10) and (11) it can be shown that $[\psi_l]$ satisfy boundstate boundary conditions at $x\to\pm\infty$ establishing $[\psi_l]$ as true boundstates of $U_N$.
+(10) and (11) it can be shown that $[\psi_l]$ satisfy bound state boundary conditions at $x\to\pm\infty$ establishing $[\psi_l]$ as true bound states of $U_N$.

 It can also be shown that eq.
 (13) may be used to define $\psi(E,x)$ for positive energies $E=k^2$ by the replacements $\psi_k\to\psi(E)$ and $\phi_k\to\phi(E)$.
 With these replacements eq.
 (16) is still valid and hence, if eq.
 (20) holds, then